 No, lot prices are not negotiable.
 Listed price on map will apply to all allocated lots, we will negotiate on which lots will be allocated.

-Can a builder participate in both the multi-lot allocation and lot draw?
+Can a builder participate in both the MLA and the Lot Draw?

-No, if a builder purchases the 15 lot minimum in the multi-lot allocation process they would not be eligible to enter the lot draw.
+No, if a builder purchases in the MLA process they would not be eligible to enter the lot draw.
 It will be possible to purchase additional lots after the lot draw prior to placing the lots for sale over the counter.

 How are the lots going to be allocated?

-If no offering is acceptable to the purchaser, they may withdraw their interest in the Multi-Lot Allocation and participate in the standard lot draw later this fall.
+If no offering is acceptable to the purchaser, they may withdraw their interest in the MLA and participate in the standard Lot Draw later.